Kaz4510/trying_object_detection/README.md

 # Computer Vision - object detection
-A basic Object detection on images using TFOD2 and OPENCV.
+A basic Object detection on images using Tensorflow, TFOD2 and OPENCV.
+The goal here is to explore labeling datasets and ML Liberaries.

 # Step 1: Annotate the dataset